-Cumberland University, MU135, Craft of Songwriting.
-Two young promising songwriters named Daley and Josh.
-Both have ambitions in the rock world and both understand the role of a great song in a singer’s career.
+When I taught at Cumberland University, MU135, Craft of Songwriting there were two young promising songwriters named Daley and Josh.
+Both had ambitions in the rock world and both understand the role of a great song in a singer’s career.

 Daley is a hard-nosed jock.
 He’s taking some basic music courses, but he has a rare gift for lyric—he can put his heart on a piece of paper and make the reader like it.